 Step 1. the first wash is used to color the objects in a painting.
 If the color of the objects are white then you will be negative painting those objects too, in the 1st wash.

 Step 2.
-In the 2nd wash cut around objects on top of the 1st wash to create shapes, and while you negative paint those shapes you are also painting the colors outside of those objects to
+In the 2nd wash cut around objects on top of the 1st wash to create shapes, and while you negative paint those shapes you are also painting the colors outside of those objects to create the color of the 3rd layer of objects.

 Step 3.
 In the 3rd wash cut around objects using the colors from the 2nd wash.